-"It is safe to touch the patient" - This indicates that the DDU-120 AED analysis algorithm has determined that no shock is required.
+"It is safe to touch the patient" - This indicates that the DDU-100 AED analysis algorithm has determined that no shock is required.
+The unit will not charge and the SHOCK button will not be enabled.
 The user will be prompted to begin CPR, if needed, for a period of two minutes.
 The "analyzing" LED will remain off to indicate that background rhythm monitoring has been suspended.